mongodb/docs/source/reference/commands.rst

 TODO: not sure that this command should be in the docs.
 It's mostly for internal use, I believe.

+.. dbcommand:: aggregate

+TODO add aggregation framework documentation pointers

+   .. dbcommand:: pipeline

+TODO add pipeline documentation.
+It's an option, but it probably needs to be referencable.

 Replication
 ~~~~~~~~~~~